-The reason behind the closure of the factories was stated that the polluted water with chemicals coming out of the factories contaminating the drinking water and destroy standing crops down in some areas of Peshawar.
+The reason behind the closure of the factories was stated that the polluted water with chemicals coming out of the factories contaminated the drinking water and destroy standing crops down in some areas of Peshawar.

-It was learned that the contaminated water of the marble factories flows down in Peshawar and hit crops fields of Mehmood Jan that he used his position and forced authorities to take action.
+It was learned that the contaminated water of the marble factories flows down in Peshawar and hit the crops fields of Mehmood Jan that he used his position and forced authorities to take action.

-The Mulagori residents and factory owners accused the deputy speaker that he was behind the illegal closure of the factories so that he could meet with his own vested interests.
+The Mulagori residents and factory owners accused the deputy speaker that he was behind the illegal closure of the factories so that he could meet his own vested interests.

 Sabz Ali said PTI central leaders including Imran Khan and religious affairs minister doctor Noorulhaq Qadri should take notice of the illegal involvement of a PTI leader in the scheme that could earn a bad name for the party.
-He also demanded an inquiry against the district Khyber authorities and deputy speaker of Khyber Pakhtunkhwa assembly that on which grounds they closed down the marble factories that had been running for the last several decades.
+He also demanded an inquiry against the district Khyber authorities and deputy speaker of the Khyber Pakhtunkhwa assembly that on which grounds they closed down the marble factories that had been running for the last several decades.

 He said the marble factories generate millions of rupees in revenue every year by means of different taxes and created thousands of jobs for skilled and unskilled labourers.